Sugandhi13/phulkari_world/README.md

     - **urls.py:** Contains the urls for newsletter apps html page.
     - **newsletter.css:** Contains the css to handle mailchimp form css to align with website template.
 - **Others:**
+    - **robot.txt:** File containing the location on the website that shouldn't be searched by the search engines.
+    - **sitemap.xml:** File containing the addresses of all pages of the website to help in getting discovered by search engines.
     - **static:**
         - **css:** Core css stylesheet file.
         - **favicon:** Favicon icon file.